Proman36/CodingSpeedrun1/README.md

-# CodingSpeedrun1
+# A random weather app
-- Used autocomplete codeium only
+- some full variable names may be there because i am very less createive in names
-- some ai variable names can be there because it was autocompleted by codeium
+- just place name of the place and results are ready if place exists
-- done in 1 hour 2 mins 22 seconds
+- Still a goofy ahh production to my level of knowledge